droxey/emailine-go-final-project/proposal.md

-# Proposal: A Spotify Music Data Viewer
+# Proposal: Weather CLI Tool

-I want to create a small command line tool that connects to Spotify Web API using OAuth.
+I want to create a simple command-line tool that fetches weather data from a free public API.

 It will:
-- Show my top tracks and artists from Spotify.
+- Get current weather for any city
-- Display my most-played genres.
+- Display temperature, humidity, and weather conditions
-- Generate a playlist with my current favorite songs.
+- Show a 5-day forecast
+- Save recent searches to a local file
+- Use Go's unique features like goroutines for concurrent API calls

 ## Tooling
 - Go
 - `net/http` for making API calls
 - `encoding/json` for handling responses
-- `golang.org/x/oauth2` for authentication
+- `golang.org/x/oauth2` for authentication (if needed later)
+- Public weather API (no signup required)

+## API Choice
+- **OpenWeatherMap API** - Free tier with 1000 calls/day
+- **WeatherAPI.com** - Free tier with 1 million calls/month
+- **wttr.in** - Completely free, no API key needed

+## Go Features to Showcase
+- Goroutines for fetching multiple cities concurrently
+- Channels for coordinating API responses
+- JSON unmarshaling for API data
+- File I/O for saving search history
+- Error handling and graceful fallbacks